How to Start Working Out at Home – For Beginners

 Choose your inspiration & set a goal

-How many times have you decided to lose 5 kg and then failed?
+How many times have you decided to start a home workout plan to lose 5 kg and then failed?
 Take a different approach and decide what you want to get good at first.
-Think of what you want to be able to do – whether it’s running 30 minutes non-stop or crossing that marathon off your bucket list, getting into better shape so you are more energized and productive at work or keeping up with your kids as you get older.
+Think of what you want to be able to do – whether it’s getting into better shape so you are more energized and productive at work or keeping up with your kids as you get older.
 Find your inspiration and then set yourself long-term and short-term goals.

 Start small & track your progress